 – Squamous mucosa with findings consistent with esophagitis dissecans superficialis (sloughing esophagitis) (see comment)

 COMMENT: The endoscopic impression of “diffuse sloughing of the epithelium consistent with esophagitis dissecans” is noted.
-Indeed, histologic sections of the esophageal biopsies demonstrate a preserved basal layer with “mummified” cells in the superficial layers with “ghost” nuclei, parakeratosis, and fragmentation.
+Indeed, the esophageal biopsies demonstrate a preserved basal layer with “mummified” cells in the superficial layers with “ghost” nuclei, parakeratosis, and fragmentation.
 Inflammation is not prominent.
 Although the etiology of this disorder is usually unknown, the condition has been associated with some medications, bullous dermatoses, motility disorders, physical/thermal injury, and autoimmune diseases.
 Clinical and endoscopic correlation is recommended.

 Esophageal leukoplakia/Epidermoid metaplasia